 Enabling Airplane Mode

-The more long-term solution — and the one that enables you to keep using your phone in the meantime — is to turn off location sharing in the iOS settings.
-This would be accomplished by going to Settings–> Privacy–> Location Services–>Find My.
-Toggle off Share My Location.
+The long-term solution — and the one that lets you keep using your phone as a phone — is to turn off location sharing in iOS settings.
+Go to Settings > Privacy and Security > Location Services > Share My Location, then toggle off Share My Location.

-Don’t worry, this doesn’t affect the Find My iPhone feature.
-It only stops people from seeing your location.
+Don’t worry — this doesn’t affect your ability to track your own devices.
+It only stops other people from seeing your location.

 Read more: How to see your iPhone Location History

-Faking your location on the iPhone is not something Apple officially supports.
-Therefore you would need to download and install a third-party app that claims to be able to do it, or alternatively, jailbreak your device.
-In both instances, you would be taking a huge risk that could potentially invalidate your iPhone warranty.
+Faking your location on an iPhone is not something Apple officially supports.
+You’d need to download and install a third-party app that claims to be able to do it or, alternately, jailbreak your device.
+A VPN can fake your internet-based location data, but not what people see in Find My, which taps into GPS.

-Having Location Services disabled can make the job harder but not impossible to track you.
-It would stop the average civilian from tracking you, but if you are trying to avoid law enforcement or the government (for example), there are other ways they can track your device.
-This includes cellphone tower information, public wi-fi providers snatching your MAC address, and Stingrays, which simulate cell towers to grab your information.
-Plus, let’s not forget good old-fashioned malware installed on your phone, such as the NSO Group’s Pegasus.
+Having Location Services disabled makes the job hard, but not impossible.
+It should stop the average civilian from tracking you, but if you’re trying to avoid law enforcement or other government agencies, there are other methods available to them.
+This includes cellphone tower data, public Wi-Fi providers snatching your MAC address, and Stingrays, which simulate cell towers.
+Plus, let’s not forget good old-fashioned spyware installed on your phone, such as the NSO Group’s Pegasus.